 The Internet firewall cannot be used to control decrypted IPsec traffic.

-You can configure access control policies on a VPC or internal firewall to control decrypted IPsec traffic.
+You can use east-west traffic control policies of Cloud Firewall to control decrypted IPsec traffic.

 Can Cloud Firewall protect traffic on Express Connect or Cloud Enterprise Network (CEN)?